Use Case · June 6, 2026

 FAQ

 Yes.
-Generate previews on URL create/update events and cache them for fast UI rendering.
+Generate previews on URL create/update events and cache them for fast UI rendering in customer portals and dashboards.

 What is the best response type for backend services?